apereo/cas/cas-server-documentation/installation/Configuring-LongTerm-Authentication.md

 The use of long term authentication sessions dramatically increases the length of time ticket-granting tickets are stored in the ticket registry.
 Loss of a ticket-granting ticket corresponding to a long-term SSO session would require the user to re-authenticate to CAS.
-A security policy that requires that long term authentication sessions MUST NOT be terminated prior to their natural expiration would mandate a ticket registry component that provides for durable storage, such as the `JpaTicketRegistry`.
+A security policy that requires that long term authentication sessions MUST NOT be terminated prior to their natural expiration would mandate a ticket registry component that provides for durable storage, such as the [JPA Ticket Registry](JPA-Ticket-Registry.html).

 ## Configuration